iraychen/BrowsIt-NewerButStillOld/readme.txt

-# BrowsIt
-Repository for development/maintenance of internal BrowsIt tool

-Because of the absurdity of the lazy implementation of interacting with repositories online (thanks to the insistence of the overuse of a command line interface by Amish programmers), all images are instead included in the repository as Issues.

-BUILT IN README (From Visual Studio)

 ﻿To use this template with Windows Azure authentication, refer to http://go.microsoft.com/fwlink/?LinkID=267940.

 Otherwise, to use this template with Windows authentication, refer to the instructions below: